mieweb/docs/content/functions/document-management/documents-and-forms/sketch-documents.md

 ![](../sketch-documents.assets/69ff24483ba3307c961733b0174e955c.png)

 {{% note %}}
-If a specific document type is not listed, contact the system administrator to set up the necessary document types with Sketch capabilities, from the [Document Types editor](https://system/?f=chart&s=dteditor&t=Document+Types&tabmodule=admin&tabselect=Document+Types).
+If a specific document type is not listed, contact the system administrator to set up the necessary document types with Sketch capabilities, from the [Document Types editor](https://docs.enterprisehealth.com/functions/system-configuration/document-type-tab/).
 {{% /note %}}

-Select the document type needing attached and uploaded to the chart by simply clicking the Sketch link following the appropriate document name.
+Select the document type needing to be attached and uploaded to the chart by simply clicking the Sketch link following the appropriate document name.

 ![](../sketch-documents.assets/c746bccf44af7baebf1c8da54deb9495.png)